Last Updated on

 - 3 Tablespoons Brown Sugar

-Mix your dry ingredients together in a separate bowl, then add them alternately with milk to creamed butter and sugar.
+4. Mix your dry ingredients together in a separate bowl, then add them alternately with milk to creamed butter and sugar.
+I used wooden spoon since I didn’t want my raisins to get chopped up by electric mixer

-Put half of the mixture into loaf pan that you have greased with butter and lightly floured to prevent sticking.
+6. Put half of the mixture into a loaf pan that you have greased with butter and lightly floured to prevent sticking.

-Alternatively, you can put all the cinnamon.brown sugar in after the first half of batter, top with remaining batter and swirl with a spoon of butter knife.
-I chose to create a bit of a cinnamon.vanilla crust, that is why I topped the loaf with remaining topping.
+Alternatively, you can put all the cinnamon and brown sugar in after the first half of batter, top with remaining batter and swirl with a spoon or butter knife.
+I chose to create a bit of a cinnamon/vanilla crust, that is why I topped the loaf with remaining topping.

 Cool for about 10-15 minutes in the pan, then invert onto a rack and cool